 Faculty Artist Responsibilities

-• Evaluate and refine classes to meet the need of CATA artists with disabilities
+• Work with staff to evaluate and assess your classes and the outcomes for CATA artists, and refine and adjust classes as needed to meet the need of CATA artists with disabilities

-• Ability to adapt and modify learning experiences for all abilities
+• Ability to adapt and modify learning experiences for people of all abilities

 • An empathetic and intuitive personality

-• Willing to travel throughout Berkshire County, MA and Columbia County, NY
+• Reliable transportation and willingness to travel throughout Berkshire County, MA and Columbia County, NY

 Acceptance to the CATA Roster does not guarantee employment.
 When CATA has opportunities for growth, the roster will serve as our primary source for new faculty.